 Apigee's API gateway collects information as data passes through it.
 The data includes API call information (URL, IP, and user ID) latency, errors, and so on.
 This data is gathered into trend charts and tables throughout the API Platform UI.
 You can use this data to both monitor the health of your API program overall and the health of individual APIs.
-See Use the built-in charts to measure API program performance for more information.
+See Visualize analytics data for more information.

 Now that you've deployed your API, you can use the data charts to see how it's being used.